 Have you noticed that blood oranges are in season?
 Their sweet but tangy, not-quite-like-regular-orange taste is an alluring change from that of “regular” oranges.
+And subbed for navel oranges in one of my favorite no-bake fruit desserts they provide a delightful, new taste – blood oranges in simple syrup.

 I’ve experimented with blood oranges before, using them in vinaigrette dressing, and substituting them for navels in fennel and orange salad.
 This time, I used them to adapt one of my favorite quick fruit desserts, oranges-in-simple-syrup.
 The result is both exotic and delicious.
 I began with the same basic recipe – oranges soaked in simple syrup with very finely sliced candied peel.